Demo-AI-Edge-Crazy-Train/lego-summit-connect-2025-lab-statement/content/ai/retrain-model/index.en.md

   src = '**.png'
 +++

-In this section, you will explore the Python code used to retrain the model.
-You will then adapt a Data Science pipeline to run it on OpenShift.
-Finally, you will be able to visualize your pipeline in the OpenShift AI dashboard and retrieve its results.
+In this section, you will:
+- Explore the Python code used to retrain the model.
+- Automate the execution of the different steps using a workflow.
+- Visualize the workflow and its results in the OpenShift AI dashboard.

-**WARNING**: You will only run the first steps of model training in the Jupyter development environments.
-Full training will be executed outside of these environments via a Pipeline to limit the RAM used by each participant.
-Otherwise, running the model (in *transfer-learning.ipynb*) may fail with an **OOM Killed** error (insufficient memory).
-In this case, your OpenShift pod will be automatically deleted and recreated.
-Nothing serious, but your environment will be unavailable for about a minute.
+⚠️ **WARNING**: You will only run the initial steps of model training in the Jupyter development environment.
+The full training will be executed outside of Jupyter via a Pipeline to avoid an **OOM Killed** error (insufficient memory).
+If an error occurs, your pod will be automatically deleted and recreated.
+Nothing serious, but your development environment will be temporarily unavailable for a few minutes.

 ## Navigating the Model Training Code